 How long is the qualification period for over 50s life insurance?

-If you were to pass away within that time, your beneficiaries’ pay-out would be calculated using the amount you’d actually paid in to the policy.
-Again, this figure that would be paid out could vary between providers so you really need to know the specifics of your life insurance policy before you take it out.
+If you pass away within that time, your beneficiaries’ pay-out would be calculated using the amount you’d paid in to the policy.
+The amount paid out will vary between providers so you really need to know the specifics of your life insurance policy before you take it out.

 Are there funeral benefits with over 50s life insurance?

-While a 50+ life insurance plan can potentially pay out a significant sum upon death, you may wish to make arrangements to cover your funeral costs to avoid leaving any hidden surprises for your loved ones.
-Many insurance providers offer benefits or additional policies for funeral cover.
-These can provide an additional payout upon your death, that will specifically cover funeral arrangement costs.
+Your beneficiaries may want to use the pay-out from your over 50s life insurance plan to cover your funeral costs, but it’s not specifically designed for this.
+Many insurance providers offer policies that will give a pay-out specifically to cover funeral costs.
 It’s important to read your policy details carefully though, as it’s unlikely that the entire funeral cost will be covered.

 How does inflation affect the payout of my life insurance?

-You should keep inflation in mind when taking out an over 50s life plan.
-If you take out a policy when you turn 50, but live until the age of 80, the cover sum agreed is fixed, but may not hold the same true value at the end of the 30 years your policy may last.
+Inflation is something to consider when you buy a policy.
+With an over 50s policy the pay-out amount is fixed.
+So if you take out a policy when you turn 50, but live until you’re 80, the pay-out might not have the same value 30 years on.
 For this reason, you may want to consider raising your cover amount slightly above what you initially thought.
 Ultimately, it’s impossible to predict the future, so this is purely down to your judgement.

-What does it mean to write the policy “in trust”?
+What does it mean to write a life insurance policy “in trust”?

-Writing a life insurance policy in trust allows you to legally separate your policy payout from your estate.
-This means you’re protecting it from being subjected to inheritance tax, which can potentially save your beneficiaries thousands in costs.
+Writing a life insurance policy in trust allows you to legally separate your policy pay-out from your estate.
+This means you’re protecting it from inheritance tax, which can potentially save your beneficiaries thousands in costs.

-Choose your trustee(s) carefully though, as they will be entirely responsible for ensuring your payout is used as you intended.
+Choose your trustee(s) carefully though, as they will be entirely responsible for making sure your pay-out is used as you intended.